xrdocs/ncs5500/_tutorials/bgp-evpn-based-mc-lag-for-single-active-multi-homing.md

 ---
 {% include toc %}

-## Implementation of BGP-EVPN based MC-LAG for Single-Active Multi-Homing
+## Implementation of BGP-EVPN based Single-Active Multi-Homing

 In single-active multi-homing mode, only a single Leaf among a group of Leafs attached to a Host is allowed to forward the traffic to and from on a given VLAN.